install.packages("synthpop")

 3. Use the summary() function to get an overview of the data.

 You may notice a couple of things.
-First, the data seems to be sorted on age.
+First, the data seems to be sorted by age.
 You may verify this by running !is.unsorted(data$age).
 Second, you may notice that most variables are non-negative, which might be something you want to take into account when modelling the data (but perhaps, this is not so relevant for the analysis at hand; for now, we assume it is).
-Third, you may notice that the variables hgt, wgt and bmi yield a deterministic system when considered simultaneously.
-That is, the values for bmi should be consistent with the respective values of hgt and wgt.
-This is also we want to take into account when modelling the data.
-Finally, the data consists of a mix of continuous and categorical variables, which allows to model variables of both types.
+Third, you may notice that the variable bmi is mathematically linked to the variables hgt and wgt.
+We want to take this into account when modelling the data.
+Finally, note that the data consist of a mix of continuous and categorical variables.

 Creating synthetic data